EACVI recertification process

 Only the CMR component of meetings will count for recertification.

-For multimodality imaging courses, conferences or meetings with relevant content, the number of total CME/CPD Credits should be divided by number of modalities in question.
+For multimodality imaging courses, conferences or meetings with relevant content, the number of total CME/CPD Credits should be divided by the number of modalities in question.
 For example, if the meeting is on cardiac CT, nuclear cardiology and CMR, the total CME/CPD credits must be divided by 3.
 If the meeting is on cardiac CT and CMR, the total number is divided by 2.

 Examples of CME points for specific meetings are given in the table below.
 It should be noted that CME Credits will vary between meetings and should be confirmed for each meeting attended.

-EuroEcho Imaging 2018 | 7 | Total of 21 divided by 3 (Echo/CMR/CT) |
+EuroEcho-Imaging 7 or 8 Total divided by 3 (Echo/CMR/CT)

 Recertification results

-Results are sent by email within three months of submitting the application.
-Please note that some delay in the grading can occur due to the high volume of applications received throughout the year.
+• Some delays in grading can occur due to the high volume of applications received throughout the year.

 Extension requests